 The biscuit dough can either be rolled with a rolling pin or you can pat the dough to the size and shape given in the recipe.
-If the dough is patted into shape, the top of the dough may have an uneven surface and not be perfectly smooth.
-That is just fine—when tops are slightly uneven, they are more interesting.
+If the dough is patted into shape, the top of the dough may have an uneven surface.
+That is just fine—slightly uneven biscuit tops are more interesting!

 Do not Overwork Biscuit Dough

-Handle the dough as little as possible every time you touch, knead, and fold, you are developing the gluten.
-The more you develop the gluten, the tougher the biscuit.
-As stated in our recipe we have you knead the dough 10 times, this will make a cohesive dough you will see pieces of butter and sprinkles of flour.
-When kneading very lightly flour your hands or rolling pin, use flour sparingly.
-A smooth, homogenous dough is not what you want.
+Handle the dough as little as possible.
+Every time you touch, knead and fold, you are developing gluten.
+The more developed the gluten, the tougher the biscuit.
+Our recipe asks you to the dough 10 times; this will create a cohesive dough with visible pieces of butter and sprinkles of flour.
+When kneading very lightly, flour your hands or rolling pin, and use flour sparingly.
+A smooth, homogenous dough is not the goal.

 Do not Twist the Biscuit Cutter

 When cutting out the biscuits, use a strong, sharp metal biscuit cutter to make it easy to cut through the dough.
-To cut, press straight down do not twist the cutter as you cut the dough, or the biscuits will be sloped and not bake evenly on top.
+To cut, press straight down.
+Avoid twisting the cutter as you cut the dough, or the biscuits will be sloped and not bake evenly on top.
 If you do not have a biscuit cutter you can use a sharp knife or bench scraper to cut your biscuits into squares.

 Best Baking Sheet

-Metal baking sheets without sides is best, if your pan has sides the biscuits may not bake as evenly.
-There is no need to grease your baking sheet when making biscuits.
+Metal baking sheets without sides are best.
+Pans with sides will bake less evenly.
+There is no need to grease your baking sheet when baking biscuits.

 Consider Placement on Baking Sheet

-If you want the biscuits to be browned on all sides, place them 1 inch apart on the baking sheet.
-Otherwise, place them 1/2 inch apart, the sides will not be golden brown, but the biscuits will rise nice and tall when they bake together.
+To brown the biscuits on all sides, place them 1 inch apart on the baking sheet.
+Alternately, place them 1/2 inch apart; the sides will not be golden brown, but the biscuits will rise nice and tall when they bake.

-Leftover biscuits (if there is such a thing) can be stored in a resealable plastic bag and when stored in refrigerator they will keep about 4 days.
-Baked biscuits can be frozen up to a month in the freezer, after that they will dry out.
+Leftover biscuits (if there is such a thing) can be stored in a resealable plastic bag.
+When refrigerated they will keep about 4 days.
+Baked biscuits can be frozen without loss of quality for up to a month; after that, they will start drying out.
 Unbaked cut-out biscuits can be frozen up to 1 month.
-Freeze biscuits individually on a baking sheet and, when frozen, wrap them in aluminum foil and transfer to resealable freezer bag.
-When ready to bake, do not thaw, but simple double the baking time of fresh biscuits.
+Freeze biscuits individually on a baking sheet and, when frozen, wrap them in aluminum foil and transfer to a resealable freezer bag.
+When ready to bake, do not thaw; simply double the baking time.